 To help Conner, his pediatrician determined Conner had anxiety but no other medical condition and referred Conner to us for therapy.
 Our initial therapy sessions focused on teaching him how to to identify and express his feelings.
 During these sessions he created a feelings dictionary book and a feelings collage.

 During the next set of sessions, Connor learned relaxation skills (deep breathing and muscle relaxation), positive coping thinking (“I can do this, the chance of something bad happening is very small, the chance of something good happening is very big”), and problem solving skills to help him to identify and implement solutions to the problems that made him nervous.
+I hear that others in his position use these natural muscle relaxer to aid in the relaxation process.
 Most sessions were conducted individually, but his parents participated in these sessions at times to learn the skills and to establish a plan for practicing and using these skills outside of our sessions.
 Also, I conducted parent-only and family meetings helped his parents cope with their own stress and anxiety about Connor’s difficulties.

 During the last part of the skills based therapy, Connor used his skills in the situations which made him anxious.
 Starting with the least anxiety provoking situations, he gradually worked into more anxiety provoking situations.
 He practiced asking a teacher for a pencil, asking a waiter for a napkin/straw, introducing himself to a new peer, giving answers in class, asking a teacher for help, and going to swim lessons/baseball.
 We made a list of coping strategies (think positive, deep breathing, muscle relaxation, use problem solving steps, ask an adult for support/help) that he could use when overcoming anxiety provoking situations.
 He hung this list in his room and sometimes took it with him in his pocket or backpack.